 Being the largest force on the planet, the Union was naturally present when the Nasivern first made contact with the humans of Orbis, inviting cooperation with the self-proclaimed “Heirs of Sin” with open arms.

-While the Nasivern were highly welcoming and reciprocate of the Union’s gestures, the fact that they preferred to mainly ally themselves with the small Nation of Vaifen over the larger Union, to the point that the Nasivern intervened and aided Vaifen in their war against Svarzfal, was an act that bewildered the Union’s leadership — and the world as a whole.
-To this day, there’s no official consensus as to how and why this came to be, yet, in spite of that, the Nasivern and the Union did engage in the exchange of medical and technological cooperation, with some reservations.
+While the Nasivern were highly welcoming and reciprocate of the Union’s gestures, the fact that they preferred to mainly ally themselves with the small Nation of Vaifen over the larger Union — going as far as to intervene and aid Vaifen in their conflict against Pyrexia, was an act that bewildered the Union’s leadership and the world as a whole.
+To this day, there’s no official consensus as to how and why this came to be.

 So far, none of these theories have been proven.

-Still, whatever the citizens of Orbis may think of the Union as a whole, one thing is certain: The Union is ever so close to achieving its vision of a single, global government.
+Still, whatever the citizens of Orbis may think of the Union as a whole, one thing is certain: The Union is ever so close to achieving its vision of a single global government.